 Two Ways of Thinking About a Parenting Plan

 There are different ways to think about a “Parenting Plan.”
 One way to think about a Parenting Plan is as a legal document—a court order that states where children live at different times, who legally makes decisions and similar legal matters.
-A different way to think about a Parenting Plan is to create a structure and roadmap for effective post-divorce co-parenting, anticipating normal challenges and changes.
-A court order, by itself, is unlikely to provide the foundation or structure for successful co-parenting after divorce.
+A different way to think about a Parenting Plan is to create a structure and roadmap for effective post-divorce co-parenting, recognizing that raising children to adulthood has normal challenges and changes.

-If you live in the Seattle or King County area and would like advice on creating a parenting plan that meets the needs of your children, please contact Seattle divorce mediator Mark Weiss at (206) 622-6707.
+If you live in the Seattle or King County area and would like to learn about co-creating a parenting plan that meets the needs of your children, please contact Seattle divorce mediator Mark Weiss through the form on this page.

-Preparing the legal document that becomes the court order that is the Parenting Plan can be prepared by your lawyer.
-Only you and your partner, however, can create a real plan that gives you the structure for effective post-divorce co-parenting.
-Doing so is well worth it.
-It sets the stage so you and your ex- can work successfully together as partners in raising your children.
-Parents who do this successfully know what to expect from each other, can maintain a balance between predictability and flexibility in parenting, adapts to changing family needs, and avoid common mistakes unique to the challenges of parenting across separate households.
+Divorce provides the opportunity to create not just a court order, but a a structure for effective post-divorce co-parenting, including how to navigate the rough waters that are inevitable when raising little ones to adulthood.
+This type of plan sets the stage for effectively working together as partners in raising your children.
+Parents who do this successfully know what to expect from each other, can maintain a balance between predictability and flexibility in parenting, and adapt to changing needs across separate households.
 They create something akin to a “business partnership” in the “business” of co-parenting their children.

-Collaborative Divorce and Mediation both can help you create a true plan for parenting rather than just a court order.
+Mediation can help you create a true plan for parenting instead of merely a court order.

 How Is a Parenting Plan Created in Mediation?